cern-it-efp/EOSC-Testsuite/README.rst

 The test-suite executes four main steps:

-1) Infrastructure provisioning: VMs are created using Terraform and then Kubernetes and Docker are installed on them to create a k8s cluster.
+1) Infrastructure provisioning: VMs are created using Terraform and then Kubernetes and Docker are installed on them to create several k8s cluster according to the selected tests.

 2) Deploy the tests: Kubernetes resource definition files (YAML) are used to deploy the tests, either as single pods or deployments.

 3) Harvest results: at the end of each test run a result file -written in JSON- is created.
-This file is stored locally.
+This file is harvested from the cluster and stored locally.

 4) Through a verification system, the Test-Suite can also be triggered from a service running at CERN.
 In this case, results are then pushed to a S3 Bucket at CERN.
+(Under development)

 The test set described below is based on the tests used in `Helix Nebula The Science Cloud <https://www.hnscicloud.eu/>`_ PCP project funded by the European Commission.